mjchao/3D-Graphing-Calculator/README.md

 -----
 * Graphing for spherical coordinates r(theta , psi) = ...
 * Graphing of equations using x, y, z.
 For example, z^2=x^2+y^2.
+* 4 Dimensional graphing with 3D surfaces that change over time.

 Known Problems
 -----